Ninja Nonsense: Anime

+As springtime arrives, Kaede leaves the house in order to shop for a gift.
+Sasuke confronts Onsokumaru concerning his secret.
+Afterwards, Sasuke theorizes that Shinobu is actually a magical girl.
+Shinobu delivers a letter concerning a notice of the graduation exam.
+After joking about Shinobu being his younger sister, Onsokumaru reveals that he is Shinobu's headmaster, though Shinobu does not believe him.
+Furthermore, Shinobu will become an exchange student in England if she passes her graduation exam.
+Kaede overhears this news as she approaches the manor.
+Later on, Kaede, Miyabi and Sasuke encourage Shinobu to pass her graduation exam.
+All ninjas from various ninja academies assemble at the graduation exam hall.
+While having second thoughts, Shinobu is cheered on by Kaede at the sidelines.
+This gives Shinobu the confidence to take her graduation exam, testing her wisdom, strength and luck inside a cave of trials before a final battle against Onsokumaru.
+A few days later, Kaede recounts her farewell to Shinobu at the airport.
+Instead, Shinobu did not perform well as an exchange student and was consequently kicked out of the school.
+Kaede embraces Shinobu after the latter asks for the former's help in reporting the matter to Onsokumaru.

 Reception

 The anime series of Ninja Nonsense has received generally favorable reviews since its release by Right Stuf Inc. in North America.
 Positive reception has been given regarding its gag style comedy, the animation, and the cast of characters.
 T.H.E.M Anime rated the anime 4 out of 5 stars, saying that "Ninja Nonsense is hardly highbrow stuff, but it's clever enough to be amusing and just up the alley of those who want a good gag-laden comedy."
 Carl Kimlinger, from Anime News Network, praised the anime for its varied animation styles as well as its quality, stating that, "The only constants are that, no matter what style of animation used, no matter how distorted or wild the art, it is always appropriate to the joke or mood of the moment."
 Furthermore, Kimlinger also credited the characters for their dynamic nature, however advised that marathoning the series can be difficult due to its pacing.
 In his review on The Fandom Post, Chris Beveridge credited the series for the twists it made to its episodic plots that would be cliche in its "slice of life" genre, highlighting funny moments from certain episodes, including the final episode, calling it "...a very satisfying close."
 Paul Jensen wrote that the show had a "narrow focus on absurd screwball humor, but did it very well" in his review for Anime News Network.
 Jensen also called the English dub noteworthy and praised Sean Schemmel's take on Onsokumaru.